TheOnceAndFutureSmalltalker/yolov3_time_covers/README.md

 </p>
 <br />

 Now run the following Python script to insert Time Magazine covers into these training images.
 In addition, about 300 frames from the example video, project_video.mp4, are extracted and used as training images as well.
+This may take up to 30 seconds

     >python prepare_images.py